 20. That they may ask you to change your appearance for court

 When you walk into his or her office, they probably won't to see your visible tattoo, pink hair, or ironic mustache.
 But if your divorce is contested, you're going to stand in front of a judge in order to decide outcomes.
 Attorneys know that while judges are required to remain impartial, they are human and come with their own prejudices, too.

-When you walk through the door, he/she’s not going to want to tell you to clean up your act but if he or she deems it necessary, a good attorney is going to advise that you change up your appearance.
+When you walk through the door, he or she's not going to want to tell you to clean up your act, but if he or she deems it necessary, a good attorney is going to advise that you change up your appearance.

 21. That you can draw up a final agreement before the endgame